 This discount rate is $68.40 per billing period.

 Please come to the Treasurer's office and fill out the required form, bringing with you a recent tax bill along with your drivers license or state identification card.

 2. We offer a Senior Vehicle Sticker (one per household) to Seniors reaching the age of 65 years by January 1st.
 The cost of the Senior sticker for a car is $3.00 and a truck sticker would be $3.00.

 3. Senior Bus service is available through Thornton Township and Bloom Township.
 Please call 708-339-9980 for Thornton Township and 708-754-200 for Bloom Township.

 LANSING POLICE DEPARTMENT

-The Lansing Citizens Police Academy met on 10 Wednesday evenings from early March, thru May at the Lansing Police Department HQ 2710 -170th St. Lansing, IL.
+The current Lansing Citizens Police Academy will meet on Wednesday evenings from January 17th through March 14th at the Lansing Police Department HQ 2710 -170th St. Lansing, IL.